-DFW or Division means the Division of Fisheries and Wildlife within the Department of Fisheries, Wildlife, and Environmental Law Enforcement.
+DFW or Division means the Division of Fisheries and Wildlife within the Department of Fish and Game.

-Environmental Monitor means the twice monthly publication of EOEA that provides notice of all submissions received by EOEA under M.G.L. c.
+Environmental Monitor means the twice monthly publication of EOEEA that provides notice of all submissions received by EOEEA under M.G.L. c.
 30, §§ 62 through 62H.
 It contains descriptions of proposals and notices of matters before the Secretary.

-EOEA means the Executive Office of Environmental Affairs of the Commonwealth of Massachusetts.
+EOEEA means the Executive Office of Energy and Environmental Affairs of the Commonwealth of Massachusetts.

 Managing agency means the agency with management responsibility for the area dedicated or under consideration for dedication as a nature preserve.

 Native, in reference to species, means a species which either occurs, or has occurred, within Massachusetts; provided that the original occurrence of such species is not the result of a deliberate or accidental introduction by humans into Massachusetts nor an introduction elsewhere which spread into Massachusetts.

 Natural Heritage and Endangered Species Program means the program within the Division of Fisheries and Wildlife responsible for the inventory, research, and protection of rare plant and animal species and natural communities, and the maintenance of computerized and manual records of rare species and natural community locality information.